msoeken/reversible-sota/README.md

   This paper extends the transformation based synthesis algorithm by applying a heuristic approach to optimize the generated circuits.
 The major enhancement to the basic algorithm is using a template simplification tool, a tool which allows further reduction of the networks produced by the synthesis algorithm.
 A templates is a circuit of gates that realizes the identity function.

 * [D. Maslov, G.W.
 Dueck, and D.M.
 Miller: Synthesis of Fredkin-Toffoli reversible networks, in: *IEEE Trans.
 VLSI Syst.* **13**, 2005, 765-769.](http://dx.doi.org/10.1109/TVLSI.2005.844284)

+   This paper presents a new variant of the transformation based synthesis that uses not only MCT gates but also Fredkin gates for generating reversible circuits.

 * [M. Soeken, R. Wille, C. Hilken, N. Przigoda, and R. Drechsler: Synthesis of reversible circuits with minimal lines for large functions, in: *ASP-DAC* **17**, 2012, 85-92.](http://dx.doi.org/10.1109/ASPDAC.2012.6165069)

+  This paper presents a solution to the scalability limitation of the transformation based reversible logic synthesis algorithm for constructing ancilla-free reversible circuits.
+The introduced algorithm used Quantum Multiple-valued Decision Diagrams (QMDDs) instead of truth tables in the synthesis of reversible functions.
+The representation of reversible functions based on QMDDs enables the automatic synthesis of large functions with the minimal number of circuit lines.

 * [M. Soeken and A. Chattopadhyay: Fredkin-enabled transformation-based reversible logic synthesis, in: *ISMVL* **46**, 2015, 60-65.](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=7238133)